SenseNet/sncom-resources/_posts/2018-03-05-complex-patch.md

 From time-to-time we have to change some parts of the API.
 Usually this happens because we need to clean up or clarify those parts or to make way for a new feature.
 If your custom solution used the previous API, this may require some manual work during patching.

 > Of course we always try to minimize the impact of these changes, extend our APIs silently.
 But in cases like the [information retrieval refactor](https://github.com/SenseNet/sensenet/issues/125) we could not avoid a few breaking changes.
-Sometimes the change does effect only a subset of our users, depending on whether you've used a certain API or not.
+Sometimes the change does affect only a subset of our users, depending on whether you've used a certain API or not.

 ## Optimistic approach